Zhengdw/zhengdw.github.io/_posts/2022-10-03-sekaictf-diffecient.md

  */
 ```

-Huh, so they provide some 16-byte input that cause hash collisions.
+Huh, so they provide some example 16-byte input that cause hash collisions.
 However we need 32-byte collisions.
-My first idea was to look through the code to try to see if I can easily change some parameter in their code to change it to 32-byte collisions.
+The natural next step was to look through the code to try to see if I can easily change some parameter in their code to change it to 32-byte collisions (it looks like it would be trivial to, but I never even bothered running their code).
-It didn't look like there was (looked like there were attacks on 32bit and 64bit versions of MurmurHash3, but I didn't look very hard).
 Instead I figure I'd try to see if the 16-byte collisions they found extended to 32-byte ones, by just doubling them (adding a copy of themselves to the end).
 This might be a strange thing to try, but these sorts of hashes that shift bits around are usually very amenable to
 length extension type attacks, so it seemed to be a reasonable thing to try.